The Good Schools Guide Review of The Blue Coat School, Birmingham, B17 0HR

 The school has its eyes firmly fixed on providing inspirational teaching and learning.
 Since it closed its boarding houses, there has been a determination to maximise the excitement of the learning experience within the time the children are in the school.
 Well known for its innovative approach to modern languages, it has currently has settled on a programme of teaching French and Spanish from year 2 onwards.
 Parents complain that the enthusiastic teaching sparks endless nagging from their children to take them on foreign visits.
 Science is taught in a proper laboratory and is excellent preparation for secondary school with lots of practical work.

 Friday afternoons offer a brilliant enrichment over and above the mainstream curriculum for the juniors with cross-curricular options such as philosophy.
 ‘It is about breaking down the boundaries,’ says the headmaster.
 The children love it.
 ‘I don’t want the weekend to come,’ says one 10 year old aspiring philosopher.
-Creativity is a feature.
 Art includes an ongoing outdoor sculpture project that is added to each year.
 As well as high quality traditional music making, there is music technology at an advanced level and African drumming.
 IT facilities are impressive with new suites of computers.
 ‘Only problem is that the children’s use of IPads at school puts us under pressure to buy one at home,' complains one parent.
 In year 3 the children move to a separate house, which offers a wonderful, homely environment as they move from pre-prep into prep, and they now have a brand new year 3 library.
 In years 5 and 6 there is serious attention given to preparation for secondary school.
 There are specialist subject teachers and the children start moving from classroom to classroom to get ready for the hurly burly of senior school life.

 ‘Without a great deal of fuss being made of it, almost everyone gets extra lessons at some stage in their school life here,' says one parent.
 ‘None of the children make anything of it – certainly no stigma attached.'
 Much of this is within the normal fees.
 As the children get older, key subjects are streamed and extra groups created as necessary.
 ‘We meet the children at their point of need and move them on,’ says the headmaster, and the individual approach comes through strongly.
 ‘We don’t say every child excels here.
 How can you say that in a school with a wide ability mix?
 But what we do say, and deliver on, is that every child flourishes with us’.
 The approach to the ubiquitous ‘gifted and talented’ is refreshing.
 It is not ‘Are you gifted and talented?’ – but ‘How are you gifted and talented?’ says the headmaster.